metaphorical/javascript-stack-1/readme.md

 Really useful and highly versatile library that can fully change and even improve a way you handle data in your app, especially when you are working in microservices (like) architecture with several services providing data.

 ####CSS Modules
 Great way to approach React based view architecture - when you build component you can have your js logic in js file, your html structure in jsx file and your css in css file all connected inside js file.
-Every component in separate folder etc... **Big problem** at this point is server side rendering which is still crucial for SEO, and may be one of performance factors for your app.
-Doing server side rendering with this architecture can be a pain and require some suboptimal code manipulation and architectural compromises.
+Every component in separate folder etc...
+For performance and better SEO, I also solved server side rendering...
+This part is little crude and webpack config needs to be dried, but everything performs really good.

 ###Stack